LuisFelipeMarrote/TicTacToeSolver/README.md

 # TicTacToeSolver

-This is an application made with Python to play a game of TicTacToe against the computer, the program always make best move possible.
+This is an application made with Python to play a game of TicTacToe against the computer, the program always make the best move possible.

 It uses concepts as Minimax algorithm and Alpha-Beta Pruning to respectively assure a complete and fast answer.